 The button is on the right side of the screen, lowering its priority in the user’s visual field.
 The button doesn’t change position, but instead fades in slowly.
 This grabs less attention, which aligns with the goal of the page: have users see the content before jumping back to the menu.

 Users risk losing the context of what they are seeing if web pages change instantaneously.
 Animation can be used to make transitions more obvious, so it’s clear what happened between where the user started and ended up.
-Two ways you can use animation to make your site navigation more intuitive:
+Here are two ways you can use animation to make your site navigation more intuitive.